politeStudent/blockchain-developer-bootcamp-final-project/README.md

 ## Features

+'Block Will' similar to a will, where a benefactor, in the event of death, leaves beneficiaries their wealth or estate.

+The purpose of 'Block Will' is to simulate this.
+The user will set up a smart contract on the ethereum blockchain that allows the funds to be distributed to any beneficiaries, upon 'end of life'.

-'Block Will' similar to a will, where a benefactor creates a will contract which is specific to that user (the user's ETH wallet address) and allows deposits.
+- The benefactor registers which creates a will contract which is specific to that user (ETH wallet address).

-After registration, the benefactor names the wallet (e.g. family name) and may deposit a sum to the new blockwill smart contract.
-The benefactor may then create a list of beneficiaries addresses (also ETH wallet addresses), which is to be paid out to the beneficiaries if a 'proof-of-life validation' is not received by the will contract within a specified interval period (for the sake of illustration here, this is hardcoded at 5 min).

-Interact with the WillFactory and Will contracts 'Set-Up':
+- After registration, the benefactor names the wallet (e.g. family name).
+- The benefactor deposits ether to the will, becoming the 'funds'.
+- The benefactor creates a list of beneficiaries (as ETH wallet addresses).
+- At 'End of Life' (after 5 minutes if a 'proof-of-life validation' is not received) the will contract funds are eligible for distribution.

+'Set-Up':

 - Register as Block Will user